 - 1 cup Reese's Pieces candies, divided use

 - Preheat oven to 350°F and line baking sheets with parchment paper.

 - In a large bowl, cream together butter, brown sugar, and granulated sugar until light and fluffy.
 Mix in egg and vanilla.

 - In another bowl, mix together flour, cornstarch, baking soda, and salt.
 Mix dry ingredients into wet ingredients until combined.
-Stir in about 2/3 of the mini Reese's Pieces.
+Stir in about 3/4 of the Reese's Pieces.